JOHNNYMACONNY/ybf-studio/docs/professional_style_guide_implementation_completion_report.md

 ## 🎯 **EXECUTIVE SUMMARY**

-The professional style guide has been **successfully implemented** across the entire AudioServiceApp codebase.
+The professional style guide has been **successfully implemented** across the entire YBF Studio codebase.
 All main pages, components, and features now use the new 3D Spline background system and PulseSync-inspired color palette as specified in the `professional_style_guide_refactoring_plan.md`.

 ## ✅ **SUCCESSFULLY UPDATED PAGES**